madebymany/sir-trevor-js/Readme.md

 Block view element implementation loosely based on Backbone.

+## Structure

+BlockTypes / Formatters global
+Block tied to an instance of Editor
+Editor can have any number of blocks

 ## Block Templates

 editorHTML can be string or function that returns a string.
 Made jQuery objects in the view and available via this.$el and this.el.